LSEG-API-Samples/Article.RDP.TypeScript.Deno.HTTPRestAPI/README.md

     ```
     $> docker rm deno_http_app
     ```

+**Caution:** You *should not* share this *.env* file to your peers or commit/push it to the version control.
+You should add the file to the *.gitignore* file to avoid adding it to version control or public repository accidentally.

 ### <a id="debug_run"></a>How to enable the Debug Log

 You can enable the app debug log with the ```--debug``` command line argument.